NomadeonSoftwareLLC/LiteQueue/README.md

 Here's a quick start C# code snippet using transactional logic.
 See the unit tests for more usage.

+[code language="csharp"]
 // LiteQueue depends on LiteDB.
 You can save other things to same database. using (var db = new LiteDatabase("Queue.db"))
 {
 	// Creates a "logs" collection in LiteDB.
 You can also pass a user defined object. var logs = new LiteQueue<string>(db, "logs");

 	// Recommended on startup to reset anything that was checked out but not committed or aborted.
 	// Or call CurrentCheckouts to inspect them and abort yourself.
 See github page for
 	// notes regarding duplicate messages.
 	logs.ResetOrhpans();

 	// Adds record to queue
 	logs.Enqueue("Test");

 	// Get next item from queue.
 Marks it as checked out such that other threads that
 	// call Checkout will not see it - but does not remove it from the queue. var record = logs.Dequeue();

 	try
 	{
-            // Do something that may potentially fail, i.e. a network call
+		// Do something that may fail, i.e. a network call
 		// ...

 		// Removes record from queue
 		logs.Commit(record);
 	}
 	catch
 	{
 		// Returns the record to the queue logs.Abort(record);
 	}
 }
+[/code]

 ### License